zhenbah/Zhensa/docs/dev/engines/offline_concept.rst

 To limit the access to offline engines, if an instance is available publicly, administrators can set token(s) for each of the :ref:`private engines`.
-If a query contains a valid token, then SearXNG performs the requested private search.
+If a query contains a valid token, then Zhensa performs the requested private search.
 If not, requests from an offline engines return errors.